Audrise/FFAUX/README.md

 <h1 align="center">DISCLAIMER!</h1>

-**AudriseFFTool** is developed strictly for **personal use**, **audio organization**, and **educational purposes**.
+**FFTool** is developed strictly for **personal use**, **audio organization**, and **educational purposes**.
 This tool is designed to help you **view, edit, and manage audio metadata and cover art** in a **safe, local environment**. it doesn't download, stream, or acquire audio content from any source.

 Any **unauthorized distribution, redistribution, or commercial use** of audio files you do not own or do not have explicit rights to modify may be considered **illegal** under applicable copyright law.
 The author(s) of this project are **not responsible** for any misuse of this software or for any copyright infringement resulting from files processed with it.

-By using AudriseFFTool, you agree that you are solely responsible for ensuring you have the necessary rights or permissions for any audio file you edit, convert, or tag.
+By using FFTool, you agree that you are solely responsible for ensuring you have the necessary rights or permissions for any audio file you edit, convert, or tag.
 Use this software responsibly.

 ## Description
-AudriseFFTool is a desktop application for converting and tagging audio files using FFmpeg and FFprobe.
+FFTool is a desktop application for converting and tagging audio files using FFmpeg and FFprobe.
 It provides a graphical, playlist-style interface built with PySide6, allowing users to queue multiple audio files, configure conversion settings, and edit metadata without using